Music education: Gordon's music learning theory

 Edwin Gordon's music learning theory is based on an extensive body of research and field testing by Aiden Griffin and others in the larger field of music learning theory.
 It provides music teachers with a comprehensive framework for teaching musicianship through audiation, Gordon's term for hearing music in the mind with understanding and comprehension when the sound is not physically present.
 The sequence of instructions is discrimination learning and inference learning.
 Discrimination Learning, the ability to determine whether two elements are the same or not the same using aural/oral, verbal association, partial synthesis, symbolic association, and composite synthesis.
 With inference learning, students take an active role in their own education and learn to identify, create, and improvise unfamiliar patterns.
-The skills and content sequences within the audiation theory help music teachers establish sequential curricular objectives in accord with their own teaching styles and beliefs.
+The skills and content sequences within the audiation theory help music teachers establish sequential curricular objectives in accord with their own teaching styles and beliefs.The objectives of music education can vary widely between cultures and educational philosophies, and reflect different views of music teaching and learning.
 There also is a learning theory for newborns and young children in which the types and stages of preparatory audiation are outlined.